Co-founder, Kinesix Corporation (dba Kinesix Software)

 Russ spent additional time at NASA Ames Research Center in Mountain View, CA during his graduate work at Georgia Tech.
 His work there involved implementing a software prototype for automated flight control for rotary wing aircraft.
 The project produced an application, based on a real-time algorithm utilizing input from a “single” camera to avoid obstacles while flying at extremely low altitudes (aka “nap of the earth” flight).

 Along with the work at NASA Ames, at Georgia Tech (Atlanta, GA), while pursuing his Master’s of Science Degree in Aerospace Engineering (specializing in control theory), Russ’s thesis project involved analysis and modeling of F/A 18 aircraft.
 This research team produced an advanced, non-linear model of the aircraft for testing advanced light maneuvers & control automation via simulation.

 Jamerson is a member of International Society of Automation (ISA) and the American Institute of Aeronautics and Astronautics (AIAA).
-He has also been published in numerous process control magazines.
+He has a published articles in various process control and aerospace magazines.